-Knowing that information about Iris, you too will be as shocked (and no doubt amused) as I was when I read her letter:
+Knowing that about Iris, you too will be as shocked (and no doubt amused) as I was when I read her letter:

 Oh dear, the scandal.
-A young christian girl was in search of “men friends.”
+A young Christian girl was in search of “men friends.”

-It took three months, but finally an explanation was forthcoming:
+It took three months, but finally, an explanation was forthcoming:

-While I amused myself for days after, relaying the story to anyone who pretended to listen, I must consider the shame such a tiny slip caused as implied in the newspaper’s apology.
+While I amused myself for days after, relaying the story to anyone who pretended to listen, I must consider the shame such a tiny slip up caused as implied in the newspaper’s apology.
 In the years following, Nellie, Iris and brother Frederick packed up and left for Warrnambool for no apparent reason.
 Now having found these articles, I’m wondering if the shame brought to the family may have prompted the move.

 4 thoughts on “Trove Tuesday – Friends Wanted”

 I hope the family moved on for other reasons.
 It must have been very upsetting to be all proud and excited that your letter had been published and then find such an improper suggestion.
 The apology was a while later.